Mateusz-Kozlowski/Ecosystem-Simulation/README.md

 ## Features
 I'm going to gradually add here the features of the project:

-* pressing F key during simulation prints the smallest and the biggest fruit energy
 * by holding Z key you are able to zoom out the camera so that you can see what is beyond the world